shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 * Press the Green menu key to confirm, or the Red menu key to exit.

+*Note:*

-*Note.* If you make a mistake when entering the number, press the **Left** arrow key to erase the digits one by one.
+- If you make a mistake when entering the number, press the **Left** arrow key to erase the digits one by one.

-If the PC ID you entered is in the DMR ID database you had previously uploaded to the radio, the stations Callsign and name will now be displayed on the screen.
+- If the PC ID you entered is in the DMR ID database you had previously uploaded to the radio, the stations Callsign and name will now be displayed on the screen.

-If the ID is not in the DMR ID database, the text, “ID: “ followed by the number, will be displayed
+- If the ID is not in the DMR ID database, the text, “ID: “ followed by the number, will be displayed

 **The radio is now in Private call mode.**